HAF, a film financing tribune that defies boundary

 Meanwhile, don’t be too surprised when you spot Australia on the HAF list as Australia usually considers itself as part of Asia.
 Besides, Great Britain, Finland and Iceland are also quite visible in HAF: a well-told story has a shot as long as it takes place in Hong Kong or mainland China.
 A good story knows no boundary, plus professional experience seems to outweigh geographical distance as in the case of a 2012 HAF project from Icelandic Academy Award nominee Fridrik Thor Fridriksson.

 During its eight years of active engagements, HAF has been a driving force in Asian film industry, but in the earlier days, it could be difficult to get financial support.
 In the year 2001, 2002 and 2004, HAF did not take place due to a lack of funding.
 But after that period, it manages to offer continuous support to filmmakers, thanks to a steady fund resource came from the Hong Kong government.
-Even today HAF is largely supported by the government.
+Up to today, HAF is largely supported by the government.

 Regarding what kind of film projects will be selected, HAF Manager Matthew Poon confirms that the story matters and the filmmaker’s experience, too.
 “If a filmmaker has no film production experience at all, it is difficult to get picked because the financier would be skeptical even if you have a very good story.
 If you haven’t made any films before, how are you going to ask me for a million dollar in your project?”